Anthony Wills of Kilchoman take scotch distilling back to its roots at it’s distillery on Islay, a true “barley-to-bottle” operation.

 This operation exemplifies how scotch was truly made in days of yore.
 They grow their own barley, then malt it and dry it with that famous smoky Islay peat.
 The fermenting, distilling, and aging process is all done by hand and on site.
 How many scotch expressions can boast all that?
 There’s even an adorable Distilling Process cartoon on their website.
 It’s precious, really.

 Kilchoman is brought to the US by ImpEx Beverages.
 I’ve talked about ImpEx before because they were generous enough to send me my first set of samples to review, brilliantly written up in Across the board across the Pond, if I do say so myself (tooting our own horn, are we?).
 In exchange, I sent the office staff a dozen freshly baked scones (this blog is called Scotch & Scones, after all!).
-Recently I received another sample set from the good folks there, and in return I sent them Cinnamon Roll cookies (you can find the recipe for them on my Roll ‘em! post).
+Recently I received another sample set from the good folks there, and in return I sent them Cinnamon Roll cookies.
 Another fair trade, I would say.

 Take it from the professionals…